-“Two of Us” is a sublime, evocative, profound, and unforgettable love story.
-Its mastery goes beyond expectations and prejudices.
+“Two of Us” is a sublime, evocative, profound, and unforgettable love story that goes beyond expectations and prejudices.

-When the external beauty is almost gone, the love clings to the lives of loving partners Nina (Barbara Sukowa) and Madeline (Martine Chevallier).
-Two retirees who live together in separate apartments located in the same building across the hall.
-The couple's desire is to spend the rest of their lives in a room with a view to the Tiber river in Rome, where they met years ago.
+When the external beauty is almost gone, the love still clings to the lives of loving partners Nina (Barbara Sukowa) and Madeline (Martine Chevallier).
+Two retirees living together in separate apartments across the hall of the same building.
+The couple desires to spend the rest of their lives in "A Room with a View" of the Tiber River in Rome, where they met years ago.

 This Shakespearean drama rises to a crescendo when the couple’s right to be together is jeopardized.

-at the hospital.
-The film’s narrative discloses an “untold” legal loophole of institutions where laws don’t recognize same-sex partners as
+The film’s narrative discloses an “untold” legal loophole in institutions where laws don’t recognize same-sex partners as

 part of the immediate family to visit patients in critical conditions.
 The 2013

 influential documentary “Bridegroom” by Linda Bloodworth-Thomason discloses a

 similar scenario where domestic partners can’t see the person they love and